II.6: Q8_0 quantization

 }

-}The Parallel backend gets a real parallel implementation, the same row-distribution trick from II.4 applied to quantized matmul:
+}The Parallel backend gets a real parallel implementation, the same row-distribution trick from II.4 applied to quantized matmul: each core runs the integer kernel on its own rows.
+Its imports pick up the kernel alongside SimdCpu, plus the block type:

 fn matmul_fp32_q8_0(